-Upon receipt of a lump sum payment, Shasta County will, in-turn, be required to distribute the funds to the general fund and applicable special districts consistent with the Tax Rate Area in effect for the parcels.
+After the CPUC has approved the fee title donation of the Property, the Stewardship Council will make a one-time payment of \$162,475 to the county.
+Shasta County will, in turn, be required to distribute the funds to the general fund and applicable special districts consistent with the Tax Rate Area in effect for the parcel.